atmikev/kotlintest/doc/reference_3.1.md

  which is loaded at runtime by KotlinTest.

-To do this, create an object that is derived from `AbstractProjectConfig`, name this object `ProjectConfig` and place it in a package called `io.kotlintest.provided`.
+To do this, create an object that is derived from `AbstractProjectConfig`, name this object `ProjectConfig` and place it in a package called `io.kotest.provided`.
 KotlinTest will detect it's presence and use any configuration defined there when executing tests.

 Some of the configuration available in `ProjectConfig` includes parallelism of tests, executing code before and after